zanppa/tmlink/README.md

 TMLink is heavily inspired by Nokia's Terminal Mode and Car Connectivity Consortium's MirrorLink.
 Some parts are implemented so that they may closely resemble the [ETSI standards TS 103 544](https://www.etsi.org/standards-search#page=1&search=103%20544&title=0&etsiNumber=1&content=0&version=0&onApproval=1&published=1&historical=1&startDate=1988-01-15&endDate=2017-10-11&harmonized=0&keyword=&TB=&stdType=&frequency=&mandate=&collection=&sort=1).

+The current client version is close enough that it can operate some functions (e.g. screen sharing and launching & terminating applications) from (some) Mirrorlink enabled phones.
+This works at least on my Sony Xperia Z2 test device.

 ## Theory of operation
 Note that not everything described here is currently implemented (properly).